jerrycyip/jerrycyip/README.md

-- 👋  Hi, I’m @jerry yip
+- 👋  Hi, I’m jerry yip
 - 👀  I’m interested in web development opportunities using MERN/SERN stack (MongoDB/SQL DB, Express, React + Redux, Node), JS (ES6+), HTML, CSS
 - 🌱  I’m currently learning the finer nuances of advanced MERN and SERN fullstack web development.
 - 💞️  I’m looking to collaborate on new projects that can leverage my software development skills and passion for product management.